cognitamain/cognita-docs.github.io/_posts/2022-12-09-HowToAddCountryOfResidenceField.md

 {% include image.html img="country_of_residence_search_field.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

+The very last and important step is :
-To map this country field we can ask the website admin to map for <b>Dynamics</b>.
+To map this country field we can ask the website admin on support email *websupport.apac@cognita.com* to map for <b>Dynamics</b> by sharing the form name in which same field is added or page URL where form is added.
+Only after maping we can see <b>Country Of Residence</b> field in CRM side.

+{% include image.html img="country_of_residence_in_crm.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}

 Country list we are using :